steve1029/IES/README.md

 # 2nd_paper

 A Ph.D student in Department of Physics, Korea University.
-This directory contains the programs and codes for the second paper.
+This directory contains the programs and codes used in my second paper.

 ## SHPF.cupy.diel.CPML.MPI
 The simulation package for the electromagnetic wave simulation.